Tiziano Tagliani

-Tiziano Tagliani (born 10 March 1959 in Ferrara) is an Italian politician.
+Tiziano Tagliani (born 10 March 1959) is an Italian politician of the Democratic Party.

-He is a member of the Democratic Party and he was elected Mayor of Ferrara on 23 June 2009.
-Tagliani was re-elected for a second term on 28 May 2014.

-He served as President of the Province of Ferrara from 2014 to 2018.
+He was elected mayor of Ferrara on 23 June 2009 and re-elected for a second term on 28 May 2014.
+He also served as president of the Province of Ferrara from 2014 to 2018.

 Tagliani is married to Paola Cristofori, daughter of former minister Nino Cristofori.